sdevgroup/project-main/README.md

 ##### List of Requirements:
 - User Requirements
+- A decent computer and access to the Internet
 - Functional Requirements
  - Web page
 - Non-Functional Requirements
  - User Interface
+ -  The game itself, with a 3D controled character that can attack by throwing knives.

 ##### Methodology:
 We will be using an Agile approach for developing this project.
+As a player, I want to play so that I can play with other friends online

 ##### Project Tracking Software:
 GitHub Issues & Milestones